malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 In the Civil War the parties were pretty well-delineated.
 The South was held by the Democrats, a white-identity based party of rural poor and landed aristocrats.
-They were very closed.
+They were very <term>closed</term>.
 The North was held by the Republicans, a loose collection of abolitionists and liberals.
 They were very "Whiggish" in the sense of liberal technocrats.
 Woke Capitalists, if you will.
-They were very open.
+They were very <term>open</term>.

-We can say, at this point, that the central axis of our political wheel was race-based.
+We can say, at this point, that the central spoke, or axis, of our political wheel was race.

 During the war, the commercial interests in the North became very rich, and very Republican.
 After the war, these commercial interests, being the alimentary canal of society, couldn't give less of a shit about the interests of poor blacks in the poor south.
-Reconstruction lasted a little under 12 years, while the liberals in the Republican party held onto their power, but gradually, the commercial, business coalition of the Republican party successfully wrested power from them and the Republicans ceased to care about racial equality.
+Reconstruction lasted a little under 15 years, while the liberals in the Republican party held onto their power, but gradually, the commercial, business coalition of the Republican party successfully wrested power from them and the Republicans ceased to care about racial equality.
 It was